Alexander Galitsky: Public activities

 In 2006 Galitsky became the head of the advisory board for the development of venture capital investment, established by the Ministry of Digital Development, Communications and Mass Media of the Russian Federation.
 In 2010 he was invited to the Board of the Skolkovo Foundation along with Eric Schmidt (Google), John Chambers (Cisco), Craig Barret (Intel) and other international high-tech experts and participated in the development of the project on a voluntary basis.
 Galitsky was often credited with the successful launch of Skolkovo before its infrastructure was built.
 Also in 2010, he joined the advisory board of the Russian Venture Company and became its coordinator.
-Later he was one of the initiators of the Russian Quantum Center creation and helped the organization to establish cooperation with the Massachusetts Institute of Technology.
+Later Alexander was invited to the board of trustees of the Russian Quantum Center along with Paul Maritz (ex-CEO of VMWare and Pivotal), scientists from Harvard and the Massachusetts Institute of Technology, as well as European scientific organizations.
 In 2012 Galitsky was invited to the expert council for the development of the information technology industry under the Ministry of Digital Development, Communications and Mass Media of the Russian Federation.

 For many years Galitsky has also been a member of the supervisory board of the business incubator of Moscow State University and the board of trustees of SkolTech.
-Alexander was the chairman of the RVC Venture Market Council.
-Also Galitsky is on the board of directors of the Ukrainian Association of Venture Capital and Direct Investments (UVCA) since 2016.
+Alexander was the chairman of the RVC Venture Market Public Advisory Council.
+Also Galitsky was on the board of directors of the Ukrainian Association of Venture Capital and Direct Investments (UVCA) since 2016.